iggredible/Learn-Vim/ch5_moving_in_file.md

 g#    Search for word under cursor backward

 ```
-You can also use regex with search command.
-To match "user1" to "user9", you can search for `/user[0-9]`.
-To search for "one", "ore", "ole", anything that starts with "o", any character in the middle, and ends with "e", you can search for `/o.e`.
-Since this is not a book on regex, I will stop here.

 # Marking Position

 You can use marks to save your current position and return to this position later.
 It's like a bookmark for text editing.
 You can set a mark with `mx`, where `x` can be any alphabetical letter `a-zA-Z`.
 There are two ways to return to mark: exact (line and column) with ```x`` and linewise (`'x`).